-Yefiny Mena, our International Programs Specialists, tells us about her visit to the Juan Apostol School in Guatemala, along with Children Incorporated Director of Programs, Luis Boudret, which allows children living in poverty to get an education and participate in skills training programs.
+Yefiny Mena, our International Programs Specialist, tells us about her visit to the Juan Apostol School in Guatemala and Children Incorporated Director of Programs Luis Boudret.
+The Juan Apostol School allows impoverished children to get an education and participate in skills training programs.

 “The Juan Apostol School, founded in 1990, is located in Villa Nueva.
 This area is about 25 miles from Guatemala City, but due to the recent expansion of the city, it has been incorporated into the metropolitan area.
 About 800 students receive a good education in a low—or middle-income private school, and 112 are enrolled in the Children Incorporated program.
 Very low-income families are selected to participate in the Children Incorporated program,” said Yefiny.